CAE Exam Introduction

 Now, if you’re not hitting the required grade of 180 under the ‘Total Exam Score’ column, there is a cool and simple way that you can work out how many more marks you need.

 Rather than giving your average score, the ‘Total’ box will now show you the number of marks you need to improve by in order to pass the exam.

-So the person above will need to improve their score by 36 marks.
+So the person in the table above will need to improve their score by 36 marks.

 This doesn’t necessarily mean they have to get 36 more questions correct however, because some questions can equal 2 marks remember 😉

 If it shows a minus figure, you've either put the data in incorrectly or you're already good enough to pass the exam!
 But BEWARE many students tell me the actual exam is more difficult than the practice tests they complete beforehand.
 For this reason, I advise my students to average 70% (185-190) or higher before booking their exam.
-I also advise trying to achieve 180 in all 5 sections of the exam, but remember, you don’t need to pass all the different parts in order to get the C1 Advanced certificate, it is your average score across all 5 sections which counts.
+I also advise trying to achieve 180 + in all 5 sections of the exam, but remember, you don’t need to pass all the different parts in order to get the C1 Advanced certificate, it is your average score across all 5 sections which counts.

 “But Rory, I’m taking my exam really soon, how can I improve my scores by that much in a short space of time!?”